 Finding out who’s delinquent on taxes is only one search button away.
 Using a search engine like Google, you can check with local tax assessors to see who hasn't paid their property taxes.

 Since tax records are public information, anyone can research which properties are delinquent and even in pre-foreclosure or foreclosure status.
 Additionally, some tax assessors have their own website where they publicly post properties with tax delinquencies.

 If you’d like to save the time of having to research and go out looking for distressed properties, an easy route is to buy a list of leads.

-The kinds of distressed property lists you can buy are information on out of state owners (absentee owners), high equity homeowners, vacant property lists, and code violation lists.
+The kinds of distressed property lists you can buy are information on out-of-state owners (absentee owners), high-equity homeowners, vacant property lists, and code violation lists.

 Another alternative is to buy a list of leads from real estate lead generation companies such as ListSource.
-With a distressed property list, you can skip trace the owner's contact information, then reach them through direct mail, cold calling, or other means.
+With a distressed property list, you can skip trace the owner's contact information, and then reach them through direct mail, cold calling, or other means.

 Another strategy is to gather a list of homes that are in pre-foreclosure on the auction site and using direct outreach to communicate and persuade the owner to sell the property to you.

 While Craigslist may seem like an odd way to find distressed properties to buy, this method has worked for many real estate investors.
-Look at rental listings to see if the pictures and description match the characteristics of a distressed property.
+Look at rental listings to see if the pictures and descriptions match the characteristics of a distressed property.

 Call the landlord or property management company directly, since their phone number will be on the rental advertisement.
 Since they have an upcoming vacancy, the owner may be interested in selling their rental property.